Pisith Pilika

 Pisith Pilika (ពិសិដ្ឋ ពីលីកា) (4 February 1965 – 6 July 1999), was a Cambodian ballet dancer and actress.
-Born Oak Eap Pili (ឱក អៀបពីលី), Pilika appeared in hundreds of movies and thousands of karaoke videos from the 1980s through the 1990s.
+Born Oak Eap Pili (ឱក អៀបពីលី), Pilika appeared in hundreds of films and thousands of karaoke videos from the 1980s through the 1990s.
 Her career was brought to a premature end when she was murdered in broad daylight at O'Russey Market in Phnom Penh.
-Though the crime amounted to one of the most high-profile killings in Cambodia’s recent history, no suspects have ever been identified or arrested.
+Though the crime was one of the most high-profile killings in Cambodia's recent history, no suspects have ever been identified or arrested.

 Early life

 Piseth Pilika was born to Oak Harl and Meng Mony in Svay Rieng province.
 Her father was a professor who taught French at the University of Korokosol.
 She had two sisters, Divina and Daro; she herself being the oldest.

 After both of her parents died under the Khmer Rouge, Pilika and her two sisters were raised by their uncle.
-They changed their names to Sao Pili, Sao divina, and Sao Daro (respectively) after their uncle, Sao Piseth.
+They changed their names to Sao Pili, Sao Divina, and Sao Daro (respectively) after their uncle, Sao Piseth.
 Sao Daro, the youngest sister, died later on, leaving behind the two sisters.
 Pili began to study Cambodian cultural dance in 1980, supported by her aunt, Meng Sonali, a teacher at the School of Fine Arts.
 She completed her studies in 1988 and continued to work for the school as a lead dancer.
 Because of her perceived talent and beauty, she had begun to gain popularity.
-She was invited to star in her own movie called Sromorl Anthakal (Shadow of Darkness) by Wat Phnom Productions.
+She was invited to star in her own film called Sromorl Anthakal (Shadow of Darkness) by Wat Phnom Productions.
 By that time she had become a well-known figure in Cambodia.
 In 1989, she changed her name to Piseth Pilika.

 Personal life

 Pilika had been very involved in filmmaking, through which she came to meet Khai Praseth, also a well-known actor.
 The two played together in several films and music videos.
 They were married in 1990.
 In 1992, their first child, Kai Seth Lesak, was born.
-Piseth Pilika starred in more than sixty movies and was in numerous advertisements.
-Apart from making movies, she was also very active in stage performance.
+Pilika starred in more than 60 films and was in numerous advertisements.
+Apart from making films, she was also very active in stage performance.
 During her lifetime, she performed throughout Asia, Europe, and the United States.